ObadiaH123/Neigbourhood-app/README.md

 # Setup Installation

-- Clone or download and unzip the repository from github
+- Clone or download and unzip the repository using this link https://github.com/ObadiaH123/Neigbourhood-app.git

 - You can use this command  to clone the project to your machine if you have git.